Hands up if you've ever fallen foul of hidden costs? Us too.

-Major high street travel firms hit the headlines last year for targeting families with an extra supplement for including children in their booking - supposedly to counteract the fact that families with children typically spend less at the hotel bar and restaurant.
+Major high street travel firms hit the headlines a few years ago for targeting families with an extra supplement for including children in their booking.
+This was supposedly to counteract the fact that families with children typically spend less at the hotel bar and restaurant.

 It’s worth checking whether it is cheaper to book children in as adults; even if child rates are advertised as being lower than the adult prices, look out for 'occupancy supplements' on the booking form.